Dentistry in Israel: Dental schools

 Dental training centers include Rambam Health Care Campus in Haifa and Barzilai Medical Center in Ashkelon.
-Post-graduate programs at the Sheba Medical Center in Tel Hashomer are run by the Medical Corps of the Israel Defense Forces.

 Overview

 With 7,500 practicing dentists and close to 300 new dentists joining the profession each year, Israel has one of the highest proportions of dentists in the general population in the world.
 Around 85% of all dentists in Israel work in private clinics or group practice.
 There are 5,000 private dental clinics in Israel as well as 200 clinics operated by health funds.

 Israel has 60 companies that manufacture dental supplies and equipment, including dental labs and implants, X-rays, attachments, polishers, mixers, bur sets, and diamond instruments.

-In 2010, following the recommendation of Deputy Minister of Health MK Yaakov Litzman, dental treatments for children were incorporated into the National Health Insurance Law.

-In 2019, the program was expanded to provide free dental care for all children up to the age of 18.
+All children up to age 18 are eligible for free dental care as part of the health basket.

 Dental research

 The human encoding gene for tuftelin (TUFT1) was cloned by Dany Deutsch and Aharon Palmon of the Hadassah School of Dental Medicine.